Le livre du chemin de long estude

 Le livre du chemin de long estude ("The book of the path of long study") is a first-person dream allegory by Christine de Pizan.
 Composed in 1402–03, it presents a critique of the moral state of the world and particularly France, lamenting the results of warfare.

 The poem was dedicated to Charles VI of France; Christine de Pizan presented the first manuscript to John, Duke of Berry.
-Philip the Bold, Duke of Burgundy, Louis I, Duke of Orléans, and Queen Isabeau of Baveria also received copies.
+Philip the Bold, Duke of Burgundy, Louis I, Duke of Orléans, and Queen Isabeau of Bavaria also received copies.

 Contents

 As the first-person narrator sits in her study, she reads Boethius's The Consolation of Philosophy, which cheers her momentarily and, as she falls asleep, prompts a vision in which the Cumaean Sibyl comes to her and takes her on a journey to Mount Parnassus, the abode of philosophers and poets, then to the Holy Land and Asia, and ends at the Earthly Paradise, of which the Christine narrator is offered a vision and explanation.
 The journey continues through the Celestial spheres, before she is returned to earth.

 Whilst in the celestial spheres, the Christine narrator witnesses a debate between four allegorical figures (Chivalry, Justice, Wisdom, and Nobility) over the characteristics that the emperor of the world should possess.
 A fifth allegorical figure, Lady Reason, presides over the debate.
 The group decides that such an emperor must be chosen at the French court; Christine is appointed as the messenger who should deliver their conclusions to France.
 Then, there is a knock at the bedroom door, and the dream is over.